9 Best Sweet Red Wines Every Wine Lover Should Try

 Fortified wines should always be served in a small dessert wine glass because they are highly alcoholic and a little goes a long way.
 Port, in particular, pairs beautifully with blue cheese, or for a super indulgent treat, sip it alongside a dessert that's equally sweet, such as chocolate cheesecake.

-We understand that sweet reds are not for everyone, but for those who love fruity flavors like cherry, raspberry, and blackberry, they’re a welcome change from drier red wines.
-Sparkling wine lovers may enjoy stepping away from traditional white Proseccos or Champagnes, and trying a sparkling red instead.
+We understand that sweet reds aren't everyone's preference, but for those who enjoy fruity flavors like cherry, raspberry, and blackberry, they’re a fantastic change of pace from drier red wines.
+Lovers of sparkling wine might enjoy deviating from traditional white Proseccos or Champagnes and sampling a sparkling red instead.

 Share